spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/creating-marketplace-abstract-product.md

 | Concrete Product Name    | The name of the concrete product that is displayed for the product on the Storefront. |
 | Same as Abstract Product | Select the attribute if you want the name of the abstract product to be used for the concrete product as well. |

-### Reference information: Create an Abstract Product with multiple Concrete Products
+### Reference information: Create an Abstract Product with Multiple Concrete Products drawer

 You can select as many super attributes as you need and define one or more values for them.
 When you select a product attribute value, a concrete product based on this value is displayed.
 In the **Concrete Products’ Preview** pane you can view the products to be created.